Pindapinda/personal-webpage/content/publication/Automated Test-Case Generation for Solidity Smart Contracts/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'The process of staking and the different steps involved in the necessary decisions of stakers.
-The main process execution is outside of the stakers control and is therefore not shown with a solid line around the box.'
+  caption: 'The flowchart of the AGSolT Tool'
   focal_point: ""
   preview_only: false